1994 Sri Lankan presidential election

 Presidential elections were held in Sri Lanka on 9 November 1994.
-This was the 3rd Presidential election held in the country's history, and the Nominations were accepted on 7 October 1994.
-Prime Minister Chandrika Kumaratunga of the governing People's Alliance was elected as President, receiving 62% of the votes and becoming the first female President of Sri Lanka.
-It marked the end of the 17 year United National Party's rule in Sri Lanka, were they will be in opposition for 7 years until 2001.
+They were the third presidential elections held in the country's history.
+Prime Minister Chandrika Kumaratunga of the governing People's Alliance was elected in a landslide victory, receiving 62% of the vote and becoming the first female President of Sri Lanka.
+The election marked the end of 17 years of United National Party rule in Sri Lanka.

 Background

-President Ranasinghe Premadasa was assassinated on 1 May 1993 by the Tamil Tigers and was succeeded by the Prime Minister, Dingiri Banda Wijetunga.
-According to the Constitution, a President who assumed office to fill their predecessor's vacancy are prohibited to call an Early Presidential election.
-Therefore, the next Presidential election was scheduled between 2 November and 2 December 1994.

-Wijetunga decided to dissolve Parliament and call an Snap Parliamentary General election in August, 1994.
-This resulted in the winning of People's Alliance, led by Chandrika Kumaratunga and a Cohabitation government with Wijetunga, who was from the United National Party.
-Kumaratunga was sworn in as Prime Minister on 19 August 1994.
+President Ranasinghe Premadasa was assassinated on 1 May 1993 by the LTTE and was succeeded by prime minister Dingiri Banda Wijetunga.
+Under the Constitution, a president who assumed office to fill a vacancy could not call an early presidential election.
+Consequently, the next presidential election was scheduled between 2 November and 2 December 1994.
+In August 1994, Wijetunga dissolved Parliament and called for snap general elections.
+The People's Alliance, led by Chandrika Kumaratunga, won a parliamentary majority, and Kumaratunga was sworn in as Prime Minister on 19 August 1994.

-President Wijetunga chose not to for a term of his own in the upcoming Presidential election; therefore the United National Party selected Leader of the Opposition Gamini Dissanayake as their candidate.
-His main challenger was Prime Minister Chandrika Kumaratunga of the People's Alliance, whose party had won the Parliamentary elections earlier in 1994.

-Election

-Nominations were accepted from 9.00am to 11.00am IST, on 7 October 1994, and the Date of the election was announced by the Gazette Extraordinary No.839/9, on 26 October 1994.
+Nominations for the presidential election were accepted on 7 October 1994, and the election date was officially announced via Gazette Extraordinary No. 839/9 on 26 October 1994.

-On 24 October 1994, during his presidential campaign, Gamini Dissanayake become a victim of an Assassination attempt by the Tamil Tigers.
-After his sudden death, His name on the ballot paper was replaced by his wife Srima Dissanayake, thus making the election the first Sri Lankan presidential election in which both main party candidates were women.

-The campaign turned significantly less competitive following the assassination of the UNP’s original presidential candidate, Gamini Dissanayake, just weeks before the election.
-His death weakened the opposition’s organization and morale, leaving Kumaratunga with little effective challenge.
-As a result, she secured a comfortable and largely uncontested win, becoming Sri Lanka’s first female executive president.

-Kumaratunga managed to win a landslide victory by securing 62% of the votes, and was inaugurated as the 5th President of Sri Lanka at the Presidential Secretariat, Colombo, on 12 November 1994.
+President Wijetunga chose not to contest the election, and the UNP instead opted to pick Opposition Leader Gamini Dissanayake as its candidate in the initial campaign.
+Hema Premadasa, the former First Lady, also attempted to contest the presidency, but withdrew after facing organized political harassment and negative propaganda by opposition parties.
+The People's Alliance officially nominated Chandrika Kumaratunga as its presidential candidate.

+Campaign

+The campaign initially involved active competition between the UNP and the People's Alliance.

+Assassination

+On 24 October 1994, Gamini Dissanayake was killed in a suicide bombing carried out by the LTTE, which also caused civilian casualties.
+Following this event, his widow Srima Dissanayake replaced him on the ballot as the UNP candidate, and security measures were heightened nationwide in response to the attack.

 Results

 Kumaratunga won the election by a record margin with 62.28% of the vote.
+She became the first female President of Sri Lanka and was inaugurated at the Presidential Secretariat in Colombo on 12 November 1994.